roy-ganz/toql/toql_guide/src/query-language/introduction.md

 # The Query Language

-The toql query language is a string that defines which fields should be selected from a database table.
+The Toql query language is a normal string that list all query fields, that should be retrieved from a database.

-Fields can be filtered and ordered, they are separated by comma or semicolon to express AND or OR concatenation.
+Besides selection, query fields can also be filtered and ordered.

-Fields preceded by a path refer to a depended table.
+They are separated either by comma or semicolon.
+If a filter is applied a comma will join the filters with AND, a semicolon with OR.

 #### Example 1:
     id, +name, age gt 18